Urcodingbuddy/UrCodingbuddy/README.md

 # 💫 About Me:

 🔭 **Currently Working On:**
-I'm actively working with **TypeScript, Next.js, React.js, and Prisma** to develop scalable and high-performance web applications.
+Building high-performance web solutions at clevenstudios with @Arav-Menon, using Next.js, TurboRepo, Tailwind, Prisma, TypeScript, GSAP, and Node.js for a scalable and efficient backend. 🚀

 🌱 **Currently Learning:**
 Exploring **Payment Integration** to seamlessly implement secure and efficient payment systems in modern web applications.